What is a Notice of Commencement?

 Once the Notice of Commencement is filed, the date on it indicates the official beginning of the project.
 Deadlines for mechanics liens are then measured based on this date, including deadlines for preliminary notices and lien filings.
 If you’re working in a state that requires the filing of a Notice of Commencement, you would be wise to obtain a copy for your records and enter the date on the notice into your payment and lien tracking software to make sure you don’t miss any filing deadlines.

-Another important note in some states, if the owner files a notice of commencement, subcontractors and material suppliers must also file a notice of commencement when they begin work to notify the owner that they’re working on the project and failure to do so could mean forfeiting your ability to file a mechanics lien.
+Another important note in some states, if the owner or general contractor files a notice of commencement, subcontractors and material suppliers must also file a notice of commencement when they begin work to notify the owner that they’re working on the project and failure to do so could mean forfeiting your ability to file a mechanics lien.

 If you want someone to explain the details of the laws in your state, or need help filing a mechanics lien, give the lawyers at National Lien & Bond a call.
 We’re experienced construction attorneys with knowledge of all 50 states and can help you file the right paperwork and the right time and collect what you’re owed.

 This post was originally published on June 12, 2017 and was updated to reflect new information on August 20, 2018.

 All information provided here is for educational purposes only and should not be taken as legal advice.